*** Only 4 weeks left in 2024! ***

 This 1,500 sq. ft. home is located on Great Sand Bay near the village of Eagle Harbor in Michigan's Upper Peninsula.
 Situated on State Highway M-26, also known as Sand Dunes Drive, the Keweenaw Hodge Podge Lodge is located about halfway between the villages of Eagle River and Eagle Harbor.
 Frequent visitors to the area will know about The Jampot, just a four or five minute walk to the west.

-The accommodations include the two bedrooms upstairs, one bedroom with a queen bed and the other with two twin beds and two bunk beds, both bedrooms sharing a half bath.
-Downstairs sleeping arrangements include a pull-out couch and a futon in the living room as well as a pull-out couch in the original section easily accommodating eight guests.
+The house sleeps six with two bedrooms upstairs, one bedroom with a queen bed and the other with two twin beds and two bunk beds, both bedrooms sharing a half bath.
 There is a full bathroom downstairs.

 For those that want to cook, there is a refrigerator, stove and oven, charcoal grill, and a variety of cooking utensils available for use.
 A coffee pot, microwave, crock pot, griddle and toaster oven are also provided.
 A few basic supplies are provided, but you should plan on bringing your own just in case you don't find what you want.